Honeywell fireside chat: Kicking innovation driving mindsets into high gear

 The Serial Thinker

-For Honeywell, this meant creating opportunities where they would bring in venture capitalists, universities and entrepreneurs to showcase the technologies that have already been developed in order to brainstorm new uses.
+For Honeywell, this meant creating opportunities to bring in venture capitalists, universities and entrepreneurs to showcase the technologies that have already been developed in order to brainstorm new uses.
 Madsen pointed out that collaborating with fresh minds not only brought new uses for old or discarded technologies and ideas, but also sparked fresh thinking for new solutions.
-He stated that some of their best products tend to be birthed from other ideas that were developed years beforehand, “It’s fun to see how time and time again, we’ve created a solution to a problem before knowing the issue even existed.”

 The “This is How it is Done Because This is How it has Always Been Done” Thinker

-The desire to not change, to be anti-agile, is rooted in the fear of failure.
-Failing cannot be feared in an organization that innovates.
-Instead, failure needs to be viewed as a stepping stone towards success.
-The challenge for leadership is to find the proper expectation that drives the development of innovative ideas.
-Understanding what is anticipated from the team enables them to take risks without worrying about consequences.
+The desire to not change — to be anti-agile — is rooted in the fear of failure.
+This cannot be feared in an organization that innovates.
+Instead, failure must be viewed as a stepping stone towards success.
+The challenge for leadership is to find the proper expectation that drives development.
+Understanding what is anticipated from the team enables them to take risks without fearing consequences.

-In an effort to push fear thinking to the curb, leadership was clear about their expectations for the innovation team.
-For example, they fully expect that 66% of their ideas will be shot down and after further development, another 17% or so will also be put out to pasture.
-This sets the expectation that if even 20% of their work is accepted it’s a success.
+In an effort to push fear thinking to the curb, Honeywell leadership was clear about their expectations.
+They told the innovation team to expect two-thirds of their ideas to be shot down, and after further development, another 17% to be put out to pasture.
+This sets the expectation that if even 20% of their work is accepted, it’s a success.

-Because failure is part of the process, rejection is not taken personally and is often anticipated – but more importantly, learned from.
-Even still, Madsen regularly tells the team, “No pity parties.
-We still like you.
-You’re doing great.”
-It took some time, but now the innovation team understands the process and accepts the results without fear of losing their jobs.
-As a result, the team is now more bold and risky with their ideas, stretching well beyond what the normal development process would ever allow.
+Because failure is part of the process, rejection is not taken personally.
+It is often anticipated — and more importantly, it is learned from.
+After some time, the innovation team learned to accept the results without fear of losing their jobs.
+As a result, the team now presents bolder and riskier ideas, stretching well beyond what the old process had allowed.

 Innovation takes community